-On regulatory matters, Greg has played a substantial role in shaping the development of regulatory regimes governing communications, energy, transport and water services infrastructure in Australia and the Asia Pacific region.
+On regulatory matters, Greg has played a substantial role in shaping the development of economic regulatory regimes governing communications, energy, transport and water services infrastructure in Australia and the Asia Pacific region.
 His clients in this area include governments, regulators, infrastructure service providers and trade associations.

 In April 2014, Greg – together with Adrian Kemp – founded HoustonKemp, a firm dedicated to applying economic analysis to bring clarity and focus to complex problems arising in competition, finance, policy and regulation.